 Meditation and Counseling

-Both meditation and counseling play an important role in the treatment of maladaptive daydreaming.
+Both body healing meditation and counseling play an important role in the treatment of maladaptive daydreaming.
 Their main purpose is to calm your mind and help you achieve concentration in addition to shifting your focus from periods of maladaptive daydreaming.
 Studies show that meditation and counseling can significantly reduce the intensity or duration of your compulsive daydreaming to around 50%.

 Exposure & Response Prevention (ERP)